Observe and record animal behaviour

 • obsessive mounting behaviour

-Now, lets take a look at other species:
+Now, let's take a look at other species:

 It is important to know the difference between clinical signs, abnormal behaviour and unwanted behaviour.